soc-air/socair.github.io/opencv/_posts/2020-10-12-Cropping-A-Circle-Using-OpenCV.md

 while pixels are just the brightness values for each channel at a particular coordinate, so you can't really get half of the pixel and crop an exact circle.
 But the closest we can get to cropping a circle, is to imagine a circle circumscribed in a rectangle (face detection algorithm in OpenCV - CascadeClassifier returns a rectangle - can be a square as well).
 So if we are able to get a circle from our output of face detection (a rectangle), we will be closer to what we want.

 But how do we get started?
 Clearly, since the circle is circumscribing the rectangle, the closest we can get to finding radius is: `max(width, height)/2`.
-While center will be: `(top_left_x + width, top_left_y + height)`.
+While center will be: `(top_left_x + width/2, top_left_y + height/2)`.
 Once we know these two properties of the circle, we will now have the circle equation.

 ## Methodology